y-syo/dwm/README.md

-# yswm - yosyo's own build of dwm
+# ys-wm - yosyo's own build of dwm

 dwm is an extremely fast, small, and dynamic window manager for X.